Mona Shores Public Schools

-Mona Shores Public Schools is a public school district in Michigan, in the western side of the state near Lake Michigan.
-The district is located just south of Muskegon and includes most of the city of Norton Shores (except a sliver in the north served by Muskegon Public Schools and a sliver in the south served by Grand Haven Area Public Schools) and all of the city of Roosevelt Park.
+Mona Shores Public Schools is a public school district headquartered in Norton Shores, Michigan, in the western side of the state near Lake Michigan.
+The district is located just south of Muskegon and includes most of the city of Norton Shores (except a sliver in the north served by Muskegon Public Schools and a sliver in the south served by Grand Haven Area Public Schools) and all of the neighboring city of Roosevelt Park.
 It also serves a small part of Fruitport Township.

 History

 The district was formed in 1959, when the residents of the existing districts of Churchill, Hile, Lincoln, Maple Grove, and Mona Beach (all K-8 districts) voted to unite into a single K-12 district.
+Little Black Lake District was part of the original talks, but withdrew when consolidation was recommended; it later merged into Grand Haven Area Public Schools.
 Mona Shores High School opened in fall 1962.
 The architect was Warren Holmes Company.